pantheon-systems/wordpress-at-scale/README.md

 ## Contributing

 Pull requests are welcome!
-The data collected here is the result of many years of work by many people, but there's always more to learn.
+The data collected here is the result of many years of work by many people and there's always more to learn.
 Make a contribution, and we would be happy to list you on the Contributors page!

 To suggest a change or addition to the main content, please fork the repo and make a pull request against the proper file within the `_pages` directory.
 If you have a more general question, issue, or suggestion, you may use GitHub's issues functionality.